w3f/Grants-Program/applications/polkanalysis.md

 I plan to maintain this project and continue integrating various Polkadot parachains in the future (Asset Hub, Coretime, Collective, and Hydration as well).
 My goal is to first release the version described in Milestone 1 before adding these parachains.

-As for funding, I still need to work on it, but I’d like to incorporate pricing for API usage.
+As for funding, I still need to work on it, but I’d like to incorporate pricing for API usage (check details in "Marketing and long term" section).
 By default, the API will be public and free, but with a free plan that limits the number of requests per second (primarily to avoid excessive hosting costs and prevent spamming from bots).
 I think monetizing higher-tier plans that allow businesses to access a significantly larger number of requests would be a good approach.

 Depending on the popularity of the project, I may consider hiring developers to help or outsourcing part of the work.
 In any case, the project does not aim, at least initially, to manage all existing parachains, nor to compete with the major explorers out there (such as Subscan).

+## Marketing and long term

+The goal of this project is to cover its operational costs.

+### Marketing Strategies
+1. *Monetize the API* :
+By default, the API will be free to use, with an integrated rate limiter.
+If individuals or companies wish to request more data, a paid plan will be offered along with an API KEY.
+2. *Custom Endpoints* :
+For certain users, if there is a need for new endpoints for their usage, these will be charged.
+3. *Data Extraction* :
+Certain data can be extracted upon request, as long as Polkanalysis possesses it, and charges will apply based on the complexity and volume of the request.

+### Cost-Saving Strategies
+1. *Store relevant data in the database* :
+The goal will be to store relevant data in the database to avoid excessive billing.
+To achieve this, I plan to conduct studies (typically with Matomo Analytics) to analyze which pages generate traffic and which pages are the least consulted.
+This will help in providing a tool with content that interests internet users and customers.
+2. *Potentially retain data for a limited Time* :
+I am currently saving all events from each block in the database.
+The idea would be to keep only the last X months worth of data to prevent unnecessarily bloating the database.
+I will primarily check whether users analyze the blockchain mainly in the past or primarily in the present.

 ## Additional Information :heavy_plus_sign: